onera/cwipi/doc/sphinx/source/old_to_new/old_to_new.rst

 code blocks allows to provide a global numbering.
 Since it is only used low-level in CWIPI, the finalize function allow to generate them if not provided.

+..
+TODO: on mettrait pas l'argument global_ids plutôt que NULL?
+En précisant qu'il est optionnel

 Exchange fields
 ===============

 In version 0.x the field data array was provided upon exchange.
 More flexibility and clarity is provided by version 1.x with an object-oriented point of view.
-On a code's mesh within a coupling, several field objects can be created.
+Multiple fields can be defined for the same coupling object, each one having its own set of degrees-of-freedom.
 The field definition is given once and for all at start.
 Setting the field objects means giving an array pointer in which the field data is defined.
 This pointer should be changed is the field data is to be updated.
 The only case a field has to be set again is if the mesh topology changes.
 The non-blocking exchange functions were kept and are the way to go.

-On the defined coupling, you can add as many field objects as you want.
+*TODO: corriger schéma (receive field 2 pour code1)*
 .. image:: ./images/field.png
    :scale: 90%